danielsantil/danielsantil.github.io/content/resume.md

 - Built optimized Node.js/Express.js API services with MySQL, reducing inventory and campaign data preview load times by 90% through query optimization and efficient data pipelines.

-- Migrated a legacy Vue.js/Nuxt.js UI codebase — originally developed by an offshore team and no longer actively maintained — to a modern platform built with React, Vite, Zustand, and Tailwind CSS, deployed on AWS, enabling the in-house team to own, maintain, and extend the frontend with a stack they were proficient in.
+- Migrated a legacy Vue.js/Nuxt.js frontend, originally built by an offshore team and largely unmaintained, to a modern stack using React, Vite, Zustand, and Tailwind CSS deployed on AWS.
+This gave the in-house team full ownership of a codebase they could actually work with.

-- Built modular React UI components supporting the full advertising lifecycle for 200+ campaigns/year, 2,200+ clients, 650+ billboard vendors, and 10,000+ inventory units — while streamlining campaign creation and editing, enabling inventory data uploads via file imports, and facilitating client contract management.
+- Built modular React UI components covering the full advertising lifecycle across 200+ campaigns/year, 2,200+ clients, 650+ billboard vendors, and 10,000+ inventory units, including campaign creation and editing flows, file-based inventory uploads, and client contract management.

 <div>